French postcard in the Les Grandes Gueules Series by Dervish International Publications, Paris, no. 102. Illustration: Jean Mulatier.

 For the next ten years, de Funès would appear in fifty films, but always in minor roles, usually as an extra, scarcely noticed by the audience.
 Sometimes he had a supporting part such as in the Fernandel comedy Boniface somnambule/The Sleepwalker (Maurice Labro, 1951) and the comedy-drama La vie d'un honnête homme/The Virtuous Scoundrel (Sacha Guitry, 1953) starring Michel Simon.

 In the meanwhile, he pursued a theatrical career.
 Even after he attained the status of a film star, he continued to play theatre.
 His stage career culminated in a magnificent performance in the play 'Oscar', a role which he would later reprise in the film version of 1967.
+During this period, De Funès developed a pattern of daily activities: in the morning he did dubbing for recognised artists such as Renato Rascel and the Italian comic Totò, during the afternoon he worked in film, and in the theatre in the evening.

 A break came when he appeared as the black-market pork butcher Jambier (another small role) in the well-known WWII comedy, La Traversée de Paris/Four Bags Full (Claude Autant-Lara, 1956) starring Jean Gabin and Bourvil.
 In his next film, the mediocre comedy Comme un cheveu sur la soupe/Crazy in the Noodle (Maurice Régamey, 1957), De Funès finally played the leading role.

-More interesting was Ni vu, ni connu/Neither Seen Nor Recognized (Yves Robert, 1958).
+More interesting was Ni vu, ni connu/Neither Seen Nor Recognised (Yves Robert, 1958).
 He achieved stardom with the comedy Pouic-Pouic (Jean Girault, 1963) opposite Mireille Darc.
 This successful film guaranteed De Funès top billing in all of his subsequent films.

 French postcard by Finart-Print (DR), no. 303.
 Louis de Funès and Bourvil in Le corniaud/The Sucker (Gérard Oury, 1965).